-The most exciting thing about a prize pool of this size, is that the number of jackpot prizes is far greater than any normal sane lottery draw.
-Here you get literally hundreds of jackpots!
-These are just the bigger prizes for 2012:-
+But the most exciting thing about a prize pool of this size, is that the number of jackpot prizes is far greater than any normal sane lottery draw.

 You can then win so many €1,000 prizes (in numerous different ways) that it's hard to imagine not winning one..!
 Seriously - they will pay out 322,920 different prizes of €1,000.

 All this giving a total of over 2.75 million actual prizes paid out.
 Plain nuts - which is why Spain loves this draw so much.

 NOTE: If you want to play, the easiest way by far, outside of Spain, is with a syndicate.
 Our recommendation for this year is to play with this El Gordo lottery syndicate.
 It's cheaper than the various online ticket services, and gives you 10 times the chances of winning too!

 The actual draw for El Gordo brings Spain to a stop each Christmas.
 Every bar and living room with a TV is surrounded by excited Spanish people clutching their tickets.

 It makes odd viewing the first time you see it.
 But the draw is conducted according to a tradition getting on for two hundred years old now.

 Small wooden balls are drawn from two large golden cages.
 The larger one contains all the possible numbers from the draw, and the smaller the actual prizes they win.
 So a number is drawn, and then the prize that number wins.

 (You can imagine the heart stopping moment when your number is drawn, and then you wait to find if you won a thousand Euros or a few million!)